pikulet/intellex/README.txt

 dictionary.txt - dictionary of terms that appear in all the title + content combined postings.txt - posting lists for terms that appear in all the title + content combined

+postings_vector.txt - storing all the actual document vectors.

 We also keep track of document properties and metadata, such as the document length and court.

-document_properties.txt - dictionary mapping docID to document properties
+properties.txt - dictionary mapping docID to document properties

-postings_vector.txt - storing all the actual document vectors.
 The byte offset needed for unpickling is stored as a document property.

 A summary of the document properties we kept track of: